Maggie-Cruse/A-New-Mindfulness/README.md

 Instructions:
 1. Download the contents within "A New Mindfulness" folder.
 This includes:
    - a SuperCollider patch titled "ANewMindfulness"
-   - a Processing sketch folder titled "Room_Of_Zen"
+   - a Processing sketch titled "Room_Of_Zen"

 2. Open the SuperCollider patch and run each block of code according to instructional comments
 3. Next, open and run the Processing sketch